marifyo/fggcosha/_posts/2014-07-14-reunion-galainfo.md

 comments: true
 ---

 It's not just dining and dancing we have lined up for the Saturday night party.
-There will be lots of fun goings-on and you'll have a chance to sign up and win some of these fabulous prizes.
+There will be lots of fun goings-on and you'll have a chance to sign up and win some of these fabulous prizes:

 1. Bags by Le Look
 2. An electric tooth brush